volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 So we decide to continue the rest of the project without this feature but we keep it in mind.

 For remembering, current measurment covers 2  needs:

 #. check if the 2 relais on one channel have switched correctly
-#. provide power consumption to the user
+#. provide power consumption informations to the user

 For the first one we can measure voltage with a module like this :